Mike Colandro: PGA Tour of Australia

 In late 1990, he returned to Australia.
-In was his "10th consecutive annual appearance on the Australian circuit."
+It was his "10th consecutive annual appearance on the Australian circuit."
 In October, he played the Queensland PGA Championship at Gainsborough Greens Golf Course in Brisbane, Australia.
 Colandro was even-par at the midway point of the tournament but then closed with rounds of 68 (−4) and 67 (−5) to finish solo second.
 He finished four behind the champion Terry Price.
 The remainder of the season would be far more up and down, however.
 Two weeks later he played the New South Wales Open.
 He was near the top ten after the second round and but failed to seriously contend on the weekend, finishing in tie for 17th place.
 He made the cut in three of his next four events but failed to place inside the top 25 in any of them.
 At the end of the year, at the Coolum Classic, he was in the top ten after two rounds but finished in a tie for 14th place.
 In early 1991 his play was similarly erratic.
 He missed the cut in two of his first three events though recorded a top-25 at the Sanctuary Cove Classic.
 In February, he played the Australian Match Play Championship at Kingston Heath Golf Club.
 In the first round he beat Peter Lonard but lost to Tod Power in the second round.
 Later in February he played the Tasmanian Open at Royal Hobart Golf Club.
 He took the lead with an opening round 65.
 However, he fell back significantly with rounds of 75 and 79.
 In the final round, though, he shot a 68 to finish in a tie for 8th.
 Two weeks later he played the New Zealand Open at Paraparaumu Beach Golf Course.
 In the first round he opened with a 68 to put him near the lead.
 However, he shot a 74 in the second round to fall into a tie for 14th.
 He closed well, however, with a third round 71 to move into a tie for 11th place and ultimately finished the tournament in the top ten.
 A few days later, Colandro played the Bridge pro-am, another event in New Zealand.
 Colandro shot rounds of 67 and 71 to win the event by one over Simon Owen and Ken Dukes.
 During this era, Colandro started seeing a sports psychologist in Melbourne, Australia "to help control his temper."
 Colandro finally felt he had his temper under control "giving credit to 15 minutes of daily meditation."